 Cochlear™ Baha® Start for kids

-Baha® Start can be the first step for your child to hear better.
+Baha® Start can be the first step for a child to hear better.
 It also supports development on par with hearing peers.1,2

-Baha Start allows your child to experience hearing through bone conduction without the need for surgery.
+Baha Start allows children to experience hearing through bone conduction without the need for surgery.
 It's a bone conduction solution for children with conductive hearing loss, mixed hearing loss and single-sided sensorineural deafness (SSD).

 Baha Start consists of one or two sound processors worn on either Baha Softband or SoundArc™.